Veganism for health

 Eating what nature planned for us

-The verdict is simple, if we eat the food nature planned for us to eat its easy to steer clear of diseases.
-This means a whole, unrefined, natural, plant based foods will help us keep the doctor away life long.
+The verdict is simple.
+If we eat the food nature has designed for us to eat, it is easy to steer clear of diseases.
+This means that whole, unrefined, natural, plant based foods will help us keep the doctor away throughout our lifespan.